Provost & Executive Vice President for Academic Affairs

 Barbara Rodriguez

-Barbara Rodriguez, interim provost and executive vice president for academic affairs, is proud to be a native New Mexican, growing up in Española.
+Barbara Rodriguez, provost and executive vice president for academic affairs, is proud to be a native New Mexican, growing up in Española.

 Rodriguez is a professor of speech and hearing sciences at UNM, joining the faculty in the department in 1999.
 Before joining the faculty, she worked as a bilingual clinician throughout New Mexico, including in K-12 public education settings, and directed the UNM Speech Language and Hearing Clinic from 1992-1994.